w1nkNg/monaco-editor-demo/github-webbased-editor.md

 ---
 - runs entirely in your browser
-- navigate files and source code repositories from GitHub & make and commit code change
+- navigate files and source code repositories from GitHub
+- create PR, commit & push